 The subsidy for the Gluten Free project has also been awarded by Girona Provincial Council in 2018.

 This project has continued during the year 2019 within the framework of the Singular Project, of the Xarxa d’ateneus Cooperatius i Projectes Aracoop for the promotion of the social economy and cooperativism, incorporating the joint work between the different agricultural cooperatives of the territory.

 Blanes has begun to work towards obtaining the seal that distinguishes it as a Gluten-Free City, carrying our promotional activities, awareness-raising actions and training related to the new brand.
 Meetings have been held with associations, companies and entities that are already involved in the project or that might be involved in the future, including the Blanes City Centre Shopkeepers’ Association, the Girona Chamber of Commerce, the Blanes Hotel and Restaurant Association, the Grenyal Gastronomic Association, the Altimir Formació training company and the Som Celíacs (We’re Celiac Sufferers) association.

 Furthermore, gluten-free products will be present in the largest possible number of activities organised by Blanes City Council, such as when handing out of sweets during the parade of the Three Kings at Christmas.

 The benefits for eating establishments are numerous: increase in clientele (not only those with gluten intolerance but also those who accompany them when eating out); distinct offering setting them apart from other establishments in the food sector; additional quality; promotion and advertising through the resources of Blanes City Council.

 It’s estimated that by forming part of this scheme, these establishments could increase their turnover by between 5% and 8%.

-In 2018, the establishments interested in obtaining accreditation have access to a free advisory service provided by the Altimir Laboratory.
+In 2018 and 2019, the establishments interested in obtaining accreditation have access to a free advisory service provided by the Altimir Laboratory.